tc39/proposal-decorators/README.md

 Note the common use of `MetadataLookupCache` across both examples; this proposal or a follow-on one should consider adding a standard library for adding metadata for this purpose.

-### Option B: The `init` contextual keyword for methods
+### Option B: `@init:` method decorators

-If it's not acceptable to require a superclass/mixin for cases requiring initialization action, an The `init` keyword in a method declaration changes a method into an "init method".
-This keyword allows decorators to add initialization actions, run when the constructor executes.
+If it's not acceptable to require a superclass/mixin for cases requiring initialization action, then the `@init:` decorator syntax in a method declaration allows decorators to add initialization actions, run when the constructor executes.

 #### `@on` with `init`